Wizard of Legend: Arcana

 There are 6 elements that arcana can be based upon: Fire, Air, Earth, Lightning, Water, and Chaos.
 All arcana, except for chaos, are able to be obtained through the purchase of chaos gems.
 Chaos arcana are only earned by defeating the final council member, which only rewards you one arcana per trial run.
 As of update V1.23, there are 36 of each fire, air, earth, lightning, and water arcana, and 24 chaos arcana.
 Arcana are divided into 4 sub categories: Basic, Dash, Standard, and Signature.
 The Basic arcana are the most commonly used spell because of their low cooldown.
 Dash arcana allow you to evade or maneuver around enemies while also dealing damage.
 Dashes can be used an unlimited number of times, but their special effects will go onto cooldowns.
 Standard arcana are more powerful, either by dealing more damage or powering up the player.
 Signature arcana are the same as standard arcana except that they will do amazing damage if you successfully fill up the signature meter.
 Not all arcana have Signature counterparts, but unlocking Signature arcana will provide the Standard counterpart.
-Every single arcana also contains an enhanced version, that strengthens the arcana in some way.
+Every single arcana aside from chaos arcana also contains an enhanced version, that strengthens the arcana in some way.
 Equipping a Signature arcana will automatically enhance arcana, but they can also be enhanced by purchasing the enhanced version during the trials, or by equipping relics.